 Tomatoes are a flowering plant in the nightshade family that produce pollen but not nectar.
 The pollen is collected by several species of insects for its protein content.
-You may have certain insect species in one part of the country that are not present or insignificant elsewhere.
+You may have certain insect species in one part of the country that are not present or are insignificant elsewhere.
 Honeybees for example will rarely visit tomato flowers because they favor nectar producing flowers over pollen only flowers such as tomato.
 If heavy nectar and pollen producers are in bloom, tomatoes will rarely be visited so the level of competing bloom has to be factored in.
 Distance between plants is important because most pollinators will fly to a flower near the one they are leaving.
 This results in insects flying down a row of tomatoes instead of flying to another plant several feet away.

 Genetic barriers are rarely used by home gardeners.
 This would be something like a male sterile line that has to be crosspollinated to set seed.
 This is something a large seed company might do but rarely the home grower.
 Physical barriers such as bagging flowers, growing in a greenhouse and manually pollinating the flowers, or separating the plants by distances that reduce or prevent crosspollination are among the options available to the homegrower.
 A temporaral barrier is growing a tomato plant in such a way that there are no other tomatoes in bloom to cross with it.
 This prevents unwanted crosspollination with a minimum of effort.
-If you grow a tomato indoors and plant it outside so that it is blooming very early and no other tomatoes are blooming, this is the kind of barrier you have established.
+If you grow a tomato indoors and plant it outside so that it is blooming very early when no other tomatoes are blooming, this is the kind of barrier you have established.

 If your garden area does not permit planting tomatoes at least 1/2 mile apart, then some level of crosspollination will occur.
 Very few pollinators will fly more than ½ mile so this is a fairly effective isolation distance.
 A key factor is that as distance increases, crosspollination falls off very rapidly.
 Since most gardeners have only a few hundred square feet, distance is not going to be an effective measure.
 Bagging flowers is the best alternative.
 If properly bagged, 100% selfpollination is assured.
 You can also take the combination approach.
 Plant tomatoes at least 25 feet apart, preferrably 10 or more plants of the same variety, with competing flowers in between and save seed only when low levels of pollinators are present.
 This will reduce crosspollination to a minimum.